Good data practices

 Gather all relevant data needed for reanalysis

 - Consider all of the information necessary for one to reuse your dataset and replicate the analyses in your publication.
-Gather and organize everything--this may include experimental method details, raw data files, organized data tables, scripts, data visualizations, and statistical output.
+Gather and organize everything—this may include experimental method details, raw data files, organized data tables, scripts, data visualizations, and statistical output.
 There are often several levels of data processing involved in a project, and it is important to provide adequate detail.
 That said, don't hesitate to edit out superfluous or ambiguous content that would confuse others.
+Additionally, if applicable, please do not include any data visualizations that will appear in the published article, e.g., data figures and/or other supplementary material already present within the manuscript.

 - Unprocessed and processed data: Providing both unprocessed and processed data can be valuable for re-analysis, assuming the data are of a reasonable size.
 Including unprocessed raw digital data from a recording instrument or database ensures that no details are lost, and any issues in the processing pipeline can be discovered and rectified.
 Processed data are cleaned, formatted, organized and ready for reuse by others.